-The U.S. Fire Administration’s National Fire Academy (NFA) staff appreciates your interest in potentially serving as a contract instructor for our courses.
+The U.S. Fire Administration’s National Fire Academy (NFA) is always looking for high quality candidates to be contract instructors.
 NFA courses are considered to be some of the best in the nation and with that we adhere to high instructional standards.

-Upon receipt of your application package, it will be reviewed by the appropriate NFA training specialist.
-You will receive an email notification within 30 days regarding the status of your application package(s).
+Upon receipt of your application package, an NFA Training Specialist will review it.
+You will receive an email notification within 30 days regarding the status of your application.

 For more information, please review the administrative requirements for NFA instructors.